gdbranco/YACSVWriter/README.md

     			new IgnoredFieldCompositePojo(new SimplePojo("Alice", "Bennett", now), "firstRowField", "firstRowIgnoredField"), new IgnoredFieldCompositePojo(new SimplePojo("Bob", "Russell", plusDays), "secondRowField", "secondRowIgnoredField")}));
 ```
-* Able to utilize overloading of toString in classes to shorten the amount of field within a specific class, the list of classes can be passed via varargs within the constructor.
+* Able to utilize overloading of toString in classes to shorten the amount of fields within a specific class, the list of classes can be passed via varargs within the constructor.
 ```java
 public class SimplePojo {
 	public String firstName;